 [00:00:00.00]

-Gkisedtanamoogk: Imagine you're about to have a little one.
-The love that you have for that little one and then imagine somebody outside of your family you don't even know making claims on your little one.
+Gkisedtanamoogk: Imagine you're about to have a little one, the love that you have for that little one.
+And then imagine somebody outside of your family you don't even know making claims on your little one.

 [00:00:30.29]

-They don't like the way you live and they're going to take your little one by force.
-Imagine what the loss is when this is not just your family but your entire community losses its children.
+They don't like the way you live, and they're going to take your little one by force.
+Imagine what the loss is when this is not just your family but your entire community loses its children.

 [00:01:00.12]

-Esther Attean: My people's continue to existence depends on children being able to be who they are and know who they are and that transfer of knowledge to generations - cultural knowledge, spiritual knowledge - those things that make us who we are.
+Esther Attean: My people's continued existence depends on children being able to be who they are and know who they are, and that transfer of knowledge through the generations—cultural knowledge, spiritual knowledge—those things that make us who we are.

-Gkisedtanamoogk: They looked at us, they looked at you and they reflect.
+Gkisedtanamoogk: They look at us, they look at you and they reflect.
 This is the way I'm supposed to be.

 [00:01:30.25]

-Esther Attean: In the late 1800's, Congress gives money to start boarding schools, to forcibly remove native children as young as 4 and 5 years old from their homes
+Esther Attean: In the late 1800's, Congress gives money to start boarding schools, to forcibly remove Native children as young as four and five years old from their homes

 [00:02:00.14]

-and their communities bring them thousands of miles away to an institution where they are forbidden to speak their language, forbidden to communicate with each other.
+and their communities, bring them thousands of miles away, to an institution where they’re forbidden to speak their language, forbidden to communicate with each other.

 [00:02:30.12]

-It was seen as very progressive and have a lot of support and that filtered its way into the child welfare system, you know native children are better off raised in white homes, you know let's save those poor Indian kids.
+It was seen as very progressive, and had a lot of support and that filtered its way into the child welfare system.
+You know, “Native children are better off raised in white homes, you know, let's save those poor Indian kids.”

 [00:03:00.01]